 Donate Food And Hygiene Supplies

-Reduce food waste and support local charities striving to feed Hong Kong — it’s a win-win!
+Reduce food waste by supporting local charities striving to feed Hong Kong — it’s a win-win!
 Perhaps you stocked up on cans earlier in the year or were gifted too many Christmas treats.
 Whatever it may be, there are various organisations working tirelessly throughout the year to collect, sort, store and redistribute surplus food items to those in need.

 If you would like to donate multiple items, be sure to also get in touch with these Hong Kong organisations and food banks below: